makrai/notes/cummins18-speech-health.md

         [129]
     * winning entrant utilised a gender-dependant multi-modal decision tree ap- proach, gaining a test set score of 0.57 (0.88, for ‘not-depressed’) [130]
-* The AVEC-2017 depression sub-challenge required participants to predict –
+* The AVEC-2017 depression sub-challenge required participants to predict
-  * from multimodal audio, visual, and text data –
+  * from multimodal audio, visual, and text data
-  * target: PHQ8 score of each patient in the DAIC-WOZ corpus [15].
-The
+  * target: PHQ8 score of each patient in the DAIC-WOZ corpus [15]
   * baseline audio system was again based on COVAREP features, however this was in conjunction with a Random Forest regressor
   * metric was RMSE As in AVEC-2013 and AVEC-2014 (cf. 4.7), the metric is the